Martekode/Internship-Inetum-Realdolmen/README.md

 ```
 this code runs on the main thread,
 but what does this do?:
 - The user visits the page for the first time and therefor has no registered SW.
-We wait untill the page is fully loaded before registering our SW to prevent bqndwith contention if precaching.
+We wait untill the page is fully loaded before registering our SW to prevent bandwith contention if precaching.
 - we also do a quick check to avoid errors in browsers where it isn't supported.
 - if page is fully loaded and if supported then registe /sw.js